Ryzeson/Running-App/Documentation/project_summary.md

 ## Route 53 and SSL/TLS
 ### Research / Thought Process
-One of the last things I did was get my EC2 instance configured with an SSL/TLS certiciate so users could connect using https.
+One of the last things I did was get my EC2 instance configured with an SSL/TLS certificate so users could connect using https.
 Networking is not my strong suit, so this took me a fair bit of research.
 Many online tutorials (including the official AWS guide) required use of an additional webserver like apache or nginx for to get this working These made sense, but I didn't want to deal with an additional tool or steps right now, when my research showed it should  be possible with just node.
-I got this working locally using self-signed certificates by following this [guide](#https://akshitb.medium.com/how-to-run-https-on-localhost-a-step-by-step-guide-c61fde893771), which made use of the node https package and openssl.
+I got this working locally using self-signed certificates by following this [guide](https://akshitb.medium.com/how-to-run-https-on-localhost-a-step-by-step-guide-c61fde893771), which made use of the node https package and openssl.

 When I attempted to issue an ssl certificate to the EC2 instance using certbot, I got an error because it could not issue an cert to a bare IP address.
-I immediately though I had to buy another domain name, but because I wanted to keep the budget of this project as small as possible, I did some more research.
+I immediately thought I had to buy another domain name, but because I wanted to keep the budget of this project as small as possible, I did some more research.
 I realized I could use a *subdomain* of ryzeson.org, which is a domain name I already own.
 So while www.ryzeson.org would still point to my statically hosted GitHub Pages website, I could make kaleskilometers.ryzeson.org point to this EC2 instance.

 ### My steps to get https working:

-1. Install Let's Encrypt's certbot on the EC2 isntance
+1. Install Let's Encrypt's certbot on the EC2 instance
 ```
 sudo dnf install -y augeas-libs
 sudo python3 -m venv /opt/certbot/